BlusterMadness/brp-pawnV2/README.md

 # brp-pawnV2
-Version 2 of the Simple Pawn Shop script for your FiveM server to sell your items but with META DATA Thanks to NALTO for version 2 updates
+Version 2 of the Simple Pawn Shop script for your FiveM server to sell your items but with META DATA.
+Thanks to NALTO for version 2 updates

 ## Installation